RELabUU/Interactive-Narrator/README.md

 user's needs.

 **Dependencies**
-This program needs Python 3 to run.
-It has been tested to work with Ubuntu 16.04 and the instructions below are based on Ubuntu being on your machine as well.
+This program has been and tested to run with Python 3.5.2.
+It has been tested to work with Ubuntu 16.04 and the instructions below are based on Ubuntu being on your machine.
 The main dependency for the program is Visual Narrator (https://github.com/marcelrobeer/visualnarrator).
 To run the Interactive Narrator, you need to install Visual Narrator in the same directory as the Interactive Narrator folder is in (/InteractiveNarrator) Other depencies can be found in requirements.txt